Become a Cascadia Diplomat

 Join other diplomats for remote or in person regular work parties.

-Host a round table discussion to identify and create one project or idea on how the Cascadia movement can better connect to a passion you have, or a community you are a part of.
+Host a work group discussion to identify and create one project or idea on how the Cascadia movement can better connect to a passion you have, or a community you are a part of.